mobxjs/mobx/docs/refguide/array.md

 ## `observable.array(values, { deep: false })`

 Any values assigned to an observable array will be default passed through [`observable`](observable.md) to make them observable.
 Create a shallow array to disable this behavior and store a values as-is.
-See also [modifiers](modifiers.md) for more details on this mechanism.
+You can also use `observable.shallow` for this; see also [modifiers](modifiers.md).

 ## `observable.array(values, { name: "my array" })`